andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/AppendixD_DesignOptimization.rst

 load SPM % make sure you are in the right directory
 X = SPM.xX.X(:,SPM.Sess(1).col); % pick out Session/Run 1

-% Now let's grab the contrast from our SPM file xCon=horzcat(SPM.xCon(:).c)';
+% Now let's get the contrast from our SPM file xCon=horzcat(SPM.xCon(:).c)';
 xCon=xCon(:,1:3);
-This code grab the regressors for the first session/run.
+This code extracts the regressors for the first session/run.
 If you had a multi-session/run design, you could change the column indexing to access different sessions/runs, or all of them.
 Now, you can repeat the steps above to examine the VIFs and efficiencies.
-Are there any VIFs that are particular bad?
+Are there any VIFs that are particularly bad?
 Are there any regressors that are relatively inefficient?
 If so, what elements of the design do those correspond to?
 Will this be problematic for the design estimation?
+These are questions you will need to ask yourself as you decide on the best design to use.

+Summary
+*******

+You now have the tools and concepts to optimize your design: First, by increasing the efficiency of your design matrix using OptimizeX, and also by thinking about any potential confounds that might arise with a given design.
+Remember that the most efficient design doesn't necessarily mean the best one; you will have to decide for yourself whether a given timing schedule "feels" right, and for this there is no substitute for experience.